Police making progress in investigating guns found in barrel – Carbon

 The matter has been described by Minister of Justice, Immigration and National Security Rayburn Blackmoore as a major security threat.

-The seizure was made by the police working in conjunction with the United States law enforcement during an operation on by the police on Friday, September 30.
+The seizure was made by the police working in conjunction with the United States law enforcement during an operation conducted on Friday, September 30.

 Police say the barrel also contained grocery items.

-“We’ve brought in suspects and interviewed them and as I said earlier in a press conference, we are working very closely with the US and the US in dialogue with me has indicated that they are going to take a particular course of action,” Daniel revealed while addressing a press conference held in the Ministry of Finance conference room on Friday.
-“I am not privy to say what the course of action is going to be, but you can rest assured that the US is very concerned about firearms, illegal trafficking of firearms, especially when they move around the region, because we in Dominica we do not produce firearms…”
+“We’ve brought in suspects and interviewed them and as I said earlier in a press conference, we are working very closely with the US and the US in dialogue with me, has indicated that they are going to take a particular course of action,” Daniel revealed while addressing a press conference held in the Ministry of Finance conference room on Friday.
+“I am not privy to say what the course of action is going to be, but you can rest assured that the US is very concerned about firearms, illegal trafficking of firearms, especially when they move around the region because we, in Dominica, we do not produce firearms…”

-According to Carbon, the US have their procedures in terms of persons who acquire firearms, “they have their gun shows, and so on, so you buy your firearm their but the intention is not for you to buy the firearm and ship it out, and so the US take a very deem view of that and they consider it a felony.”
+According to Carbon, the US have their procedures in terms of persons who acquire firearms, “they have their gun shows, and so on, so you buy your firearm their but the intention is not for you to buy the firearm and ship it out, and so the US take a very dim view of that and they consider it a felony.”

 He stated further that the US intends to take a particular course of action to deal with the people concerned, “and they know who the people are and we know too.”

-Meantime, Blackmoore considers the act as a major security threat and he said that there is a need re-examine the manner in which barrels are being sent and items are being screened at the ports and customs.
+Meantime, Blackmoore considers the act a major security threat and he said that there is a need re-examine the manner in which barrels are being sent and items are being screened at the ports and customs.

 “In that regard, the advice is to have a better method at the port and to ensure that every barrel coming into this country is properly screened,” he stated.
 “So as we speak we have seen the installation of an X-ray machine that would detect and record the items in every barrel that comes to this country.”